 A useful purpose of the Gantt chart is to show which team member is taking ownership of which task.
 This helps the CMO or project manager know who to go to if they have any questions or updates.
 It is also useful for members who are responsible for interdependent tasks to quickly identify and collaborate with other team members.

-Our Gantt chart also has a progress column which, if you use google sheets, allows everyone to update the progress of their task.
+Our Gantt chart also has a progress column which, if you use Google Sheets, allows everyone to update the progress of their task.
 Then, you can easily see at a glance if they are on track.
-Our team at Kalungi likes to conduct weekly syncs using the Gantt chart to communicate progress and address any blockers.
+Our team likes to conduct weekly syncs using the Gantt chart to communicate progress and address any blockers.
 Take this opportunity both to hold people accountable for their tasks and ask what the rest of the team can do to help them if they are behind.

 Any SaaS marketing campaign will need periodic reviews and reporting to make sure that the project is not veering off track.
 Reporting on SaaS marketing is an art in and of itself, and making good use of Gantt charts as an organizational tool may prove invaluable when it comes time to report.
 The visual nature of the chart allows your readers to easily see the progress and scope of your project.

 Many of us have found ourselves in a situation before where we have a brilliant idea but we are not quite sure how to bring it to life.
-This is no different with SaaS marketing—sometimes we know exactly what a campaign should be, when it should start and for how long, and even why we are implementing it, but we don’t always know how to approach it.
+This is no different with SaaS marketing—sometimes we know exactly what a campaign should be when it should start and how long it should take, and even why we are implementing it, but we don’t always know how to approach it.